 The city of Sant’Antioco was founded in the 8th century BC by the Phoenicians and later flourished as a Carthaginian colony to become one of the most considerable cities of Sardinia.
 There are numerous archeological sites in Sant’Antioco such as a Tophet necropolis where inhabitants from the Phoenician and Punic centres of the western Mediterranean laid their born dead infants and those that died right after birth.
 Due to its strategic position, Sulci underwent noteworthy developments during the Roman Republic era when the execution of important works was carried out.

 The bridge is 120 m long and about 5.5 m wide with two barrel-vaulted arches about 5.0 m large made of square blocks of sandstone.
 It undergone numerous and substantial restoration up until the 18th century.
 (Source)

 There are a few more Roman bridges to be found on the island.
-Here are photos of three bridges I was able to see and another two that I sadly missed.
+Here are photos of three bridges I was able to see and another one that I sadly missed.